microsoft/AirSim/docs/coding_guidelines.md

 ## Null Checking

-When checking if a pointer is null, it is preferable to use `IsValid(ptr)`.
+In Unreal C++ code, when checking if a pointer is null, it is preferable to use `IsValid(ptr)`.
 In addition to checking for a null pointer, this function will also return whether a UObject is properly initialized.
 This is useful in situations where a UObject is in the process of being garbage collected but still set to a non-null value.

 ## Indentation